How to get cash from a credit card

 Visit a bank

 If an ATM isn’t available, you can visit your bank.
 A teller or ambassador may be able to help you get cash from your card.
-Keep in mind that you’ll likely need to show some form of photo ID, like a driver’s license or passport.
+You’ll also likely need to show some form of photo ID, like a driver’s license or passport.

 When you receive your credit card in the mail, it may come with blank checks known as convenience checks.
 You can use them to make purchases that are drawn against your credit card balance.
-You can fill out a check and make yourself the payee.
+You simply write the check and make yourself the payee.
 Then, you can cash or deposit that check.
+This is one way to get a cash advance without needing your credit card PIN.

 What to consider when getting cash from a credit card